tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ## Objective

-The objective, in this paper, is to use the Downsizing Game as a example to study the process of a small-sized software development project that would start with functional requirements and then add security requirements.
+The objective, in this paper, is to use the Downsizing Game as an example to study the process of a small-sized software development project that would start with functional requirements and then add security requirements.

+We want to build a platform to allow players to play the Downsizing Game but we do not want any cheaters.

 Thorough our design and implementation, we will report on the issues we faced and the solutions and decisions we took to overcome them, along with the justifications of such choices.
 We think this material can be of some interest to computer